New Castle, Delaware: 20th century

 Since 1927, New Castle has offered tours of historical homes, churches, and gardens, which are typically held annually on the third Saturday of May.
 Householders dress in colonial costumes and an admittance fee, used toward the maintenance of the town's many historic buildings, is charged.
 Annually in June, New Castle holds its annual Separation Day celebration.

 On April 28, 1961, an F3 tornado hit the north side.
 Although no fatalities or injuries occurred, it was the only tornado of this magnitude ever recorded in Delaware during the Fujita scale era.

-21st century

-A tornado rated EF3 hit the city on April 1, 2023.

 Geography

-According to the U.S. Census Bureau, the city has a total area of 3.2 square miles (8.2 km^{2}), of which 3.0 square miles (7.9 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (3.79%) is water.
+According to the U.S. Census Bureau, the city has a total area of 3.2 square miles (8.2 km^{2}), of which 0.1 sq mi (0.3 km^{2}, 3.79%) is covered by water.

 The city is the home of Broad Dyke, the first dyke built in the United States.

 The cupola of the court house is the center of the "Twelve-Mile Circle" that defines much of the border between Delaware and Pennsylvania.
 The circle also forms a small portion of the border between Delaware and New Jersey and Delaware and Maryland.